SUMMER CAMP HAS BEEN EXTENDED!

 - Namast’ay 6 feet away – We are excited to offer lots of fun group activities while keeping everyone physically distant.
 Camp groups will consist of a maximum of 15 children.
 Children and staff will be assigned to one group for the duration of camp.
 Cohort groups of campers will be encouraged to stay together throughout the day and groups will be kept at least 6 feet apart at all times.

-- Face Coverings– When indoors, children over 12 years of age and camp staff must wear face coverings in accordance with the State’s Phase 2 plan for re-opening.
-It is strongly recommended that all children wear a mask unless they are outside and safe physical distancing is practiced, or they have an underlining health, behavioral or physical condition that prevents them from doing so safely.
+- Face Coverings– Per the Governor’s orders, effective at 8 am August 27th, children in Kindergarten and above will be required to wear masks unless they are outside and safe physical distancing is practiced, or they have an underlining health, behavioral or physical condition that prevents them from doing so safely.
+Camp staff must wear face coverings in accordance with the State’s Phase 2 plan for re-opening.
 Children will be reminded often to avoid touching their face, nose, and mouth.

 - Enhanced Drop-Off and Pick-Up Procedures – Parents and guardians will remain in their cars during drop-off and pick-up.
 A camp staff member will accompany each child to their pre-determined group.
 All staff will be required to wear personal protective equipment (PPE) such as masks and gloves during this process.